PhatLe94/AwesomeReadMeGenerator/README.md

     *Steps required to install project and how to get the development environment running:*

     First run npm install to install the following npm package dependencies.
+    -Axios: to fetch your info from the GitHub API
+    -Inquirer: that will prompt you for your inputs from the command line

     ## Usage